awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-public-parameters-global-infrastructure.md

 }
 ```

-**View wavelength zone details**
+**View Wavelength Zone details**
-You can view wavelength zones by using the following command\.
+You can view Wavelength Zones by using the following command\.

 ------
 #### [ Linux ]